frosticecold/pyscript/README.md

 # pyscript

-dividirpdf - Takes a pdf file with multiple files and splits into multiple pages
+dividirpdf.py - Takes a pdf file with multiple files and splits into multiple pages

-ementa - Automates the process of formatting daily lunch for the institution
+lunch - Automates the process of formatting daily lunch for the institution.
+Information recieved from the chef